hanjie-jiang/bias-to-action/README.md

 ## Notes for ML & AI Fundamentals that Minimizes Confusion

 This is the Obsidian notes for ML & AI learnings purposes based on different sources that one could find with plain language and easy to understand content.
+The engineering section is being enhanced with systematic algorithmic foundations from MIT 6.006 Introduction to Algorithms, seamlessly integrated with existing practical implementations and ML applications.
 Resources are all included in the notes as a standalone package.

 All the materials can also be found readable at GitPage URL (https://hanjie-jiang.github.io/bias-to-action/)